-There are many ways to save energy by reducing your use of energy-intensive devices, using energy more efficiently, or producing it yourself.
+There are many ways to save energy including reducing your use of energy-intensive devices, using energy more efficiently, or producing energy yourself.
 The prices of many efficient appliances and technologies are dropping, and multiple incentives, rebates, and assistance programs are available.
-Energy efficiency saves money, contributes to carbon-reduction goals in the City's Climate Action Plan, and will help the Bellingham Energy Prize win a national competition.
+Energy efficiency saves money, contributes to carbon-reduction goals in the City's Climate Action Plan, and helped the Bellingham Energy Prize win third place in a national competition.

 I'm new to energy efficiency - where do I start?

-Local community or utility programs provide a comprehensive look at your home's energy use and recommendations on savings measures and reliable contractors.
-You can also sign up at the Bellingham Energy Prize's Energy Center to track your energy use and get tips and rebate information.
+Local community or utility programs provide a comprehensive look at your home's energy use and provide recommendations on savings measures and reliable contractors.

 Puget Sound Energy (PSE) Programs

 PSE has a wide variety of energy programs and incentives available.
 To learn more, see links below, call a PSE Energy Advisor at 1-800-562-1482, or contact EnergyAdvisor@PSE.com.

 Cascade Natural Gas Programs